briobarbtech/briobarbtech/README.md

 - 👨‍💻 You can see my formation and projects here [https://briobarbtech.github.io/brian-barquesi/](https://briobarbtech.github.io/brian-barquesi/)

-- 💬 I love to talk about **Javascript, Flutter, React** Always ready to learn
+- 💬 I would like to talk about **Javascript, Flutter, React** Always ready to learn

 - 📫 If you want to talk to me, you can send me an email.
 I would love to read you **barquesi.tech@gmail.com**